-Parental Involvement Parent/Guardian Conferences
+Parent/Guardian Involvement in Conferences

-Parent-teacher conferences should be arranged by appointment for the time set aside each day following the close of school or during the teacher's consultation period.
-Parents/Guardians should call the office of the school that their child attends to arrange a conference.
+Parent/guardian-teacher conferences should be arranged by appointment for the time set aside each day following the close of school or during the teacher's consultation period.
+Parents/guardians may contact the office or teacher at the school that their child attends to arrange a conference.

-Parent/Teacher Organization
+Parent/Guardian-Teacher Organization

 The education of each child is a cooperative enterprise.
 Close cooperation and understanding between the home and school is most important.
-To help achieve this, there is an organization of parents and teachers on each of the school's campuses.
+To help achieve this, there is an organization of parents/guardians and teachers on each of the school's campuses.
 All parents are encouraged to participate in the school's PTO.